Absolventa/ereignishorizont/README.md

 ### Changelog

+*v1.4.0 // 2014-02-05*
+* All time values are now UTC
+* Allow per-user definition of local time zone

 *v1.3.2 // 2014-02-05*
 * Fixed issue with final hour range (now a proper 0..23)
 * Supports searching for incoming events